elliottlmz/ElliottLMz.github.io/about.md

 # About Me

 Hello, I'm Eleanor (formerly Elliott).
 I'm a teenager from North London with an interest in law, psychology, business and operations, politics, railways, electronics, technology, programming, and video games.
-I'm currently finishing up my GCSEs in Sociology, Psychology, Business Studies, and History with a predicted 6, 7, 8, 5, 5, 5, 4, 6.
+I completed my GCSEs in Summer 2021 and left with one 8, two 6s, one 5, four 4s.

 Most of my technical work is in JavaScript and Luau (Roblox's fork of Lua 5.1); languages that I am proficient in.
 I am confident in Web Development, and have worked with [Nuxt](https://nuxtjs.org)/[Vue](https://vuejs.org) and [SCSS](https://sass-lang.com/)